Add Docker's official GPG key:

 $ sudo systemctl enable containerd.service

-To stop this behavior, use disable
+To stop this behavior, use disable instead.

 $ sudo systemctl disable docker.service